MalikpMorgan/SocietyForBlackArchaeologists/Readme.md

 # 🏺 Archaeological Resources Collection

-A curated collection of archaeological research tools and open source resources.
+A curated collection of archaeological research tools and resources.

 ## 📚 Articles & Resources